srmelody/srmelody.github.io/_posts/2017-06-27-fixing-node-memory-leaks.md

 [StrongLoop on memory leak diagnosis](http://strongloop.com/strongblog/node-js-performance-tip-of-the-week-memory-leak-diagnosis/)

 Shout outs to the Unicorn Bacon engineers: Ryan Farris, Matt Greer, Miki Rezentes, Joel Sherriff, John Skarbek, Patrick Winters

+*Author's note - this post originally appeared in the Rallydev.com Engineering blog, which has been lost in the internet.
+But thanks to the [wayback machine](https://web.archive.org), it is back online!*